Liub0myr/ttl-mobile/README.md

 After that, the traffic from the phone and the PC merges into one.

+If the patch was previously installed, it is removed.

 ### Can this negatively affect my device?
 Changing the TTL can **NOT** damage your modem or network card.